Skip to main content

 image-20240612-094903.png

-In the above examples, the “x” is a wild card, meaning it can be any digit from 0 to 9.
-0049 is the country code for Germany, and 0176 is a German mobile phone number prefix.
+In the examples above, x serves as a wildcard representing any digit from 0 to 9.
+The country code 0049 corresponds to Germany, while 0176 is a German mobile phone number prefix.

 Not all countries use mobile phone prefixes.
-For example, mobile phone numbers in the United States cannot be distinguished from fixed-line numbers by looking at their numbering format.
+For instance, in the United States, mobile phone numbers cannot be distinguished from fixed-line numbers by their format alone.

-You can address multiple recipient numbers one at a time or opt to use a distribution list instead.
-When you send a message to a distribution list, it comprises a single job despite having multiple recipients.
-For this reason, you will receive a cumulative report for the job rather than receiving a separate report email for each recipient.
+When you send a message to a distribution list, all recipients are included in a single job.
+As a result, you’ll receive a single cumulative delivery report for the entire job rather than separate report emails for each recipient.

-With Email-to-SML, you can send personalized messages to everyone on a given distribution list instead of to individual recipients.
-Three files are required in order to send messages to a large number of recipients:
+With Email-to-SMS, you can send personalized messages to everyone on a distribution list instead of addressing each recipient individually.
+To send messages to a large number of recipients, you need three files:

 Distribution lists